-Because occupations involving physical labor dominate the local economy, Radisson - Ojibwa is generally considered to be a blue-collar town.
-36.15% of the Radisson - Ojibwa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Radisson - Ojibwa is a blue-collar town, with 36.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Radisson - Ojibwa is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Radisson - Ojibwa who work in office and administrative support (11.33%), sales jobs (10.19%), and management occupations (7.75%).

 Telecommuters are a relatively large percentage of the workforce: 10.83% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.